 Cathepsin B belongs to family of lysosomal cysteine proteases and these are known to play vital functions during intracellular proteolysis.
 It can be synthesized on the rough endoplasmic reticulum as a pre-proenzyme that is 339 amino acid in length and it also possess a signal peptide that is 17 amino acids, this pro-cathepsin B of 43/46 kDa can then be transported to the Golgi apparatus where cathepsin B is formed.
 The mature cathepsin B consists of a heavy chain of 25-26 kDa and a light chain that is 5kDa which are linked by a dimer of disulphide.

 This cathepsin B ELISA kit is an ideal tool for analysing many different types of diagnostic applications.
 Cathepsin B has the ability to enhance the activity of other protease such as urokinase, cathepsin D and matrix metalloproteinase, therefore giving it an important role in intercellular communication disruption, reducing protease inhibitor expression and in the proteolysis of extracellular matrix components.
 There are also evidence for its involvement in cannibalism and autophagy, this is advantageous in specific immune resistance and tumor malignancy.
 Upregulation of cathepsin B has also be discovered in pre-malignant lesions and various other pathological conditions such as cancers.
 It is often proposed as a potentially effective biomarker for a number of cancers and its overexpression has been correlated with many metastatic and invasive cancers.
 There are a wide array of diseases which have displayed elevated levels of cathepsin B and this results in a number of different pathological processes such as production of toxic peptides, inflammation and cell death.
-The standard used in this ELISA assay is recombinant human Cathepsin B that has a molecular mass of 37KDa, it can be used to detect samples of serum, plasma and cell culture supernatant.
+The standard used in the following cathepsin B ELISA kit is recombinant human Cathepsin B that has a molecular mass of 37KDa, it can be used to detect samples of serum, plasma and cell culture supernatant.

-The minimum detection sensitivity level of cathepsin B using this human cathepsin-B ELISA kit was 5.0 pg/ml.
-The dynamic assay range for this kit is 156.0 – 10,000 pg/ml.
+The minimum detection sensitivity level of cathepsin B using current human cathepsin B ELISA kit was 5.0 pg/ml.
+The dynamic range for this assay is 156.0 – 10,000 pg/ml.